MODM Clinical Database Management

 Specialized vocabulary

-Knowledge of business and health issues in the target language countries
+Knowledge of businesses and health issues in countries where the target language is spoken

 Cultural approach